Emma Nuutinen

 Emma Nuutinen (born 7 December 1996) is a Finnish ice hockey forward.
-She plays in the Auroraliiga with Kiekko-Espoo.
+She plays in the Professional Women's Hockey League (PWHL) with the Seattle Torrent.

-As a member of the Finnish national ice hockey team, she participated in the 2014 Winter Olympics and won a bronze medal at the 2018 Winter Olympics.
+As a member of the Finnish national ice hockey team, she participated in the Winter Olympic Games in 2014, 2018, and 2026, and won Olmypic bronze at the 2018 Games.

 Playing career

 Nuutinen began her NCAA Division I career in 2016–17, playing her freshman season with the North Dakota Fighting Hawks women's ice hockey program of the Western Collegiate Hockey Association (WCHA) conference.
 Forced to transfer after the University of North Dakota (UND) abruptly ended its women's ice hockey program following the 2016–17 season, Nuutinen and teammates Vilma Tanskanen and Kennedy Blair joined the Mercyhurst Lakers women's ice hockey program of the College Hockey America (CHA).

 On 29 October 2020, the NHL shared a video across its social media platforms of Nuutinen performing a trick shot at the Käpylän urheilupuisto in Helsinki, which received a substantial and positive response.
 A day later, it was announced that Nuutinen had signed a contract with Kiekko-Espoo of the Naisten Liiga through the end of January 2021.
 She appeared in six games during the 2020–21 Naisten Liiga season, notching 7 goals and 5 assists (12).

+In June 2026, Nuutinen signed a one-year standard player agreement with the Seattle Torrent for the 2026–27 PWHL season.

+Association football

 In 2021, Nuutinen played football for the Fighting Knights of Lynn University, scoring two goals and recording one assist in seven appearances for the team.

 International play

 Nuutinen made three appearances for the Finland women's national under-18 ice hockey team, at the IIHF World Women's U18 Championships, with the first in 2012.
 In 2013, she was named a Media All Star as one of the top forwards in the tournament.

 Nuutinen was selected to the Finnish national team for the 2014 Winter Olympics.
 She was the youngest player on the team.
 She played in all six games of the women's ice hockey tournament, scoring one goal.
 In 2018, she also appeared in all six games notching one goal and one assist.

 Between Olympic appearances, Nuutinen has represented Finland in IIHF competition as part of the national team, earning World Championship bronze medals in 2015 and 2017.
 In 2019, she was a member of the historic silver medal winning Finnish national team at the 2019 IIHF Women's World Championship, the first team to break the Canada-United States lock on World Championship gold and silver.

+On 2 January 2026, she was named to Finland's roster to compete at the 2026 Winter Olympics.